AltThree/Bus/CONTRIBUTING.md

 If the test suite passes on your local machine you should be good to go.

 When you make a pull request, the tests will automatically be run again by [Travis CI](https://travis-ci.org/) on multiple PHP versions and HHVM.

+We also have StyleCI setup to automatically check and fix any code style issues.